chollsak/Kalasinpittayasan-School/WEBserver_DHTmonitoring/README.md

 <h1>What are these?</h1>
-Brief :These are using Node MCU ESP8266 to create WebServer and display local IP ADDRESS on LCD, Display Temperature and Humidity real-time on WebServer, Notify to user every 2 hours with LINE Notify and Storing on Google Sheet<br><br>
+Brief :These are using Node MCU ESP8266 to create WebServer and display local IP address on LCD, Display Temperature and Humidity real-time on WebServer, Notify to user every 2 hours with LINE Notify and Storing on Google Sheet<br><br>

 - ***ESP8266 WebServer Realtime Temp&Humidity***<br>
 Sample: